radxtools/collageradiomics/README.md

 ```

 ## Usage
 collageradiomics can be implemented in Python through the collageradiomics module.
-It has a intuitive interface-- simple create a Collage object or use one of the factory methods and run the `execute()` function.
+It has a intuitive interface-- simply create a Collage object or use one of the factory methods and run the `execute()` function.

 ## Dependencies:
 We thank these generous developers that allowed us to build collageradiomics without reinventing the wheel: